Little League World Series (Southwest Region): Regional championship in the Gulf States

 In 2001, the region was briefly called the Gulf States region.
 Alabama and Tennessee competed in this region before joining the Southeast Region the following year.
 The table below lists the participants in the 2001 tournament, with the winner indicated in green.

 Regional championship in the Southwest

+2002–2023

 In 2002, the region was renamed the Southwest Region.
 Colorado and New Mexico joined the region to replace Alabama and Tennessee.
 Additionally, Texas was split into two districts, giving the Southwest region eight teams.
 The list below lists each state's participant in the Southwest Little League Region Tournament.
 That year's winner is indicated in green.

+2024–present

+In December of 2023 it was announced that Colorado would be moved to the Mountain Region for 2024 and beyond, leaving the Southwest Region with 7 teams.

 LLWS results

-As of the 2022 Little League World Series.
+As of the 2025 Little League World Series.

 Results by state

-As of the 2022 Little League World Series.
+As of the 2025 Little League World Series.
+Italics denote the state is no longer a member of the Southwest Region.